 Methods of Improving Commutation

-Sparkless commutation can be achieved through three different methods:
+Sparkless commutation can be achieved through three different methods, which help reduce sparking at the brushes and improve machine efficiency: